Scammers targeting small businesses receiving federal coronavirus relief

 A notice from Hancock Whitney Banks is being emailed out to help recipients watch for such schemes.
 The scammers are reportedly using phishing emails to steal credentials for the victims' PPP, or Paycheck Protection Program, login.

-The bank says is issued the warning after it received an alert from the US Cybersecurity and Infrastructure Security Agency.
+The bank says it issued the warning after it received an alert from the US Cybersecurity and Infrastructure Security Agency.
 It says the SBA will not ask you to log in to SBA.gov for PPP information, and it is recommended you delete any email that does so.

 People are being told to keep an eye out for the following.